dimitri-yatsenko/datajoint-book/book/20-concepts/00-models.md

 DataFrames have become an essential tool in modern data analysis, providing a structured yet flexible way to handle and manipulate data.
 Their ability to work with heterogeneous data types, combined with a rich set of operations, makes them ideal for tasks ranging from simple data exploration to complex data transformations and machine learning preparation.
 Whether in Python, R, or Julia, DataFrames have become a cornerstone of data science workflows.

 ## Example: Relational Data Model

+The **relational data model**, introduced by Edgar F. Codd in 1970, revolutionized data management by organizing data into tables (relations) with well-defined relationships.
+This model emphasizes data integrity, consistency, and powerful query capabilities through a formal mathematical foundation.

-The rest of this  book is about the relational data model and we introduce it properly in following sections.
+The rest of this book focuses on the relational model, but specifically through **DataJoint**—a modern interpretation that extends classical relational theory to explicitly support computational workflows.
+We introduce these concepts properly in following sections.

 ## Example: Document Data Model (JSON and BSON)